-- 1. On the Fortify header, select ADMINISTRATION. - 2.
-In the left panel of the ADMINISTRATION view, select Users, and then click Local. - 3.
-Locate the user account you want to edit, and then click the row to expand it and view account details.
+- On the Fortify header, select ADMINISTRATION. - 2.
+In the left pane of the ADMINISTRATION view, select Users, and then click Local Users. - 3.
+To selectively view externally managed users (provisioned using the SCIM API), from the User type menu, select SSO.

+4. Locate the user account you want to edit, and then click the row to expand it and view account details.